tachoknight/remindme.sh/README.md

 I included an empty section for Linux for when I am sitting in front of my Linux box and want the same functionality; certainly it's a little bit trickier insofar as the myriad of notification systems available.

 Hope this is useful for you.
 If you do make it work under Linux, PRs are always welcome!

+## Installation
+I put the script in `$HOME/.local/bin`; it can go anywhere you have permissions for and is on the path.